Learning Failure Prevention Skills for Safe Robot Manipulation

 Safe Robot Manipulation with Failure Prevention Skills

-A skill library is initialized with the learned base skill (\({π_{slide}}\)).
-Then, learned failure prevention skills (\({π_{stir},π_{overturn},π_{spill}}\)) are added to the skill library (\({L_{4}}\)) augmenting the base skill for safe robot manipulation.
-We use a rulebased skill selection policy\({(π_{Ω})}\) that selects a policy depending on the importance \({I(π_{p_{k}})}\) of failure \({k}\) which is determined by its effect on the task.
+skill selection policy that selects a policy depending on the importance of failure which is determined by its effect on the task.

-Note that, for a different setup, the importance of failures can be different from what we present.
-For example, if the robot stirs a pan on a stove, keeping the pan on the stove would be more important than spilling the content.
+stirs a pan on a stove, keeping the pan on the stove would be

-A sample execution of the proposed method with \({L_4}\) for the stir task is given in the figure below.
+A sample execution of the proposed method with for the stir task is given in the figure below.
 In the figure, 8 keyframes are given to explain the behavior of the robot.

 At the start(keyframe ), the bowl is located away from the initial location therefore πpslide is selected to be executed.
 While the robot moves the bowl to the desired position using πpslide, the bowl is starting to overturn (keyframe ) and the robot starts to execute πpoverturn because of the priorities defined for skill selection.
 After overturning is prevented using πpoverturn (keyframe ), the robot continues to execute πpslide.
 When the bowl reaches the desired position (keyframe ), all failure risks are low, therefore the robot selects πstir to execute to complete the task.
 The robot executes πstir (key frames -) even though failure risks change but they do not increase significantly enough to activate risks.
 During the execution of πstir, the bowl starts to slide away and a particle is about to be spilled at the same time (keyframe ).
 The robot selects πpspill to execute because of the priorities defined for skill selection and prevents spilling.
 When the spill failure is prevented (keyframe ), the robot executes πpslide to move the bowl to the desired position to reduce the risk and execute πstir to stir further.
 After 1000 steps(~50s) (keyframe ), the execution ends.
-As the summary of the execution, even though encountered risks, the robot does not overturn the bowl, does not spill any of the particles, tries to keep the bowl at the desired stirring location, and stirs the particles when it is suitable to stir.
+As the summary of the execution, even though encountered risks, the robot does not overturn the bowl, does not spill any of the particles, tries to keep the bowl at the desired stirring location, and stirs the particles when it is suitable to stir. |

-We conducted additional evaluations for Evaluation of the Augmented Stir Skill, Adaptability to Novel Failures, Modularity vs Compound Skill, Reusability of Failure Prevention Skills over Different Base Skills.
+We conducted additional evaluations for Evaluation of the Augmented Stir Skill, Adaptability to Novel Failures, Modularity vs Compound Skill, Reusability of Failure Prevention Skills over Different

 Evaluation of the Augmented Stir Skill

-πb-F L4-U
+πb-F |

-For a fair comparison between our method and πb, the latter is also tested in the unrestricted setup \({(π_b-U)}\).
-Comparing \({π_b-U}\) and \({L_4-U}\), we see that our method is safer with a tradeoff of stir efficiency.
-Note that even though the number of spill events decreased for \({π_b-U}\), one would not conclude that \({π_b-U}\) is safer than \({π_b-F}\).
+For a fair comparison between our method and πb, the latter is also tested in the unrestricted setup .
+Comparing and , we see that our method is safer with a tradeoff of stir efficiency.
+Note that even though the number of spill events decreased for , one would not conclude that is safer than .
 Because in the unrestricted setup, forces affecting particles get diminished since a part of the force is transferred to the bowl, causing the number of spill events to decrease.
-Note that no overturn event is detected in the results because overturn failure occurs when the robot interacts with the bowl which only happens with \({π_{p_{slide}}}\).
-While this never happens for \({π_b-F}\) and \({π_b-U}\); \({L_4-U}\) successfully prevents overturn failure with \({π_{p_{overturn}}}\).
+Note that no overturn event is detected in the results because overturn failure occurs when the robot interacts with the bowl which only happens with .
+While this never happens for and ; successfully prevents overturn failure with .

 Adaptability to Novel Failures

 To show the adaptability of our method, we show how a robot working in the fixed bowl setup adapts its library to the unrestricted setup.
-In the fixed bowl setup, only spill failure can be observed since the bowl is fixed, and the skill library \({L_2}\) is formed with \({π_b}\) and \({π_{p_{spill}}}\).
-When restrictions on the bowl are removed from the environment, novel failures; sliding and overturning are observed, and \({π_{p_{slide}}}\) and \({π_{p_{overturning}}}\) skills are learned to prevent them, respectively.
-Now the skill library is extended \({(L_4)}\) with these skills.
-When we compare \({L_2-F}\) and \({L_4-U}\), it can be seen that with our method, it is easy to adapt to new conditions by discovering novel failures and learning corresponding failure prevention skills.
+In the fixed bowl setup, only spill failure can be observed since the bowl is fixed, and the skill library is formed with and .
+When restrictions on the bowl are removed from the environment, novel failures; sliding and overturning are observed, and and skills are learned to prevent them, respectively.
+Now the skill library is extended with these skills.
+When we compare and , it can be seen that with our method, it is easy to adapt to new conditions by discovering novel failures and learning corresponding failure prevention skills.

-L2-F L4-U
+L2-F |

 Modularity vs Compound Skill

 One of the main questions that should be discussed is whether modularity helps with the failure prevention problem or not.
-For this investigation, a compound base-failure prevention skill\({(π_c)}\) is learned that takes into account all three failures during learning to stir and penalizes accordingly.
+For this investigation, a compound base-failure prevention skill is learned that takes into account all three failures during learning to stir and penalizes accordingly.

-L4-U πc-U
+L4-U |

 Reusability of Failure Prevention Skills over Different Base Skills

 To show the reusability of learned failure prevention skills, we set a case scenario on a different base skill, push, where an overturning failure may occur.
-The same \({π_{p_{overturn}}}\) skill which was previously learned for preventing an overturning failure for stir is included in the library.
+The same skill which was previously learned for preventing an overturning failure for stir is included in the library.
 We have observed that by using the same risk estimation model, the robot can detect the risk of overturning and prevent the failure by using this skill.
 An example execution trace is given below.

-Note that \({π_{p_{overturn}}}\) skill can successfully augment different actions (stir and push in our case).
+Note that skill can successfully augment different actions (stir and push in our case).
 However, some skills may not be reusable and specific to the base skill or the manipulated object.
-For example, for \({π_{p_{slide}}}\), stir pushes the bowl from the inside to fix the position.
+For example, for , stir pushes the bowl from the inside to fix the position.
 This skill is reusable for container type objects but it may not be useful for other types.
 The robot may need to experiment with the utilities of failure prevention skills for different situations.
 We leave a broader analysis of the reusability of prevention skills as future work.

 Transfer to the Real World

-πb πpslide
+πb |

-πpoverturn πpspill
+πpoverturn |

 Bibtex